 - Provide entomological knowledge for a safe, sustainable, and competitive food, feed, and fiber system through integrated research and education,

-- Maintain a stakeholder/clientele driven focus to research, extensions and teaching activities,
+- Maintain a stakeholder/clientele driven focus to research, extension, and teaching activities,

 - Generate fundamental information for the advancement of science and for applied uses,